-We are determined to ensure that Montclair State continues to be an outstanding educational resource and engine of growth for New Jersey and the nation.
+Going forward, we are determined to ensure that Montclair State continues to be an outstanding educational resource and engine of growth for New Jersey and the nation.

 Swan a.
-Cole
+Cola

-2011-2012 Economic Impact
+2012-2013 Economic Impact Report

-Montclair State University can take pride in its rich history of bold educational innovation and vital service to the state.
+Montclair State University takes pride in its rich history of bold educational innovation and vital service to the state.
 Although the University's core mission lies in higher education, it is also an integral part of the New Jersey economy and a steady driver of its growth.
-In fact, its impact extends well beyond its students and employees to create income and employment for thousands of people throughout the state, many of whom have no direct connection to the University.
-Now more than ever, when our state and nation are undergoing serious economic difficulties, this tangible economic benefit makes Montclair State an exceptional investment for New Jersey.
+In fact, Montclair State's impact extends well beyond its students and employees to create income and employment for thousands of people throughout the state, many of whom have no direct connection to the University.
+Now more than ever, when our state and nation continue to confront serious economic challenges, this tangible economic benefit makes Montclair State an exceptional investment for New Jersey.